 As the eye approached, Stafford ran out to secure more windows.
 Then the second half was on them.
 Knowing it well could be worse, he and his wife put their children under mattresses and the dining table.
 The family cowered for another four hours.

 The next morning, they saw their home was one of only two left standing in the neighborhood.
 The morning after the storm, Stafford raced to his newspaper to find the roof had come down right on the presses.
 It would be weeks before he could publish again.

 The family home later would be condemned.
 A new one finished in 1929 incorporated salvaged items, so “there were always constant reminders in the ‘new’ house of the ’28 storm,” William writes.

 This photo of Narcissus Street, looking south from Second Street in West Palm Beach, was taken Sept.
 16, 1928, following the hurricane.
-(Palm Beach Post file photo)
+(Photo provided to The Palm Beach Post)